Keerthi Chakra (film): Production

 Major Ravi, a retired officer of the Indian army, planned a film on Kashmir militancy based on real-life incidents while he was under duty in counter-terrorism activities in Punjab & Kashmir.
 He wrote the film which reveals the actual mode of working of Islamic terrorist groups within India: their recruitment, training, target choosing, terror strikes, propaganda, and how Indian armed forces tackle the attacks via its special services forces.
 The movie develops with this backdrop and tries to convey the dedication and selfless service defence personnel exhibit while on duty.

 Ravi got R. B. Chaudhary of Super Good Films, a major production house in Tamil Nadu, to produce the film.
-The film was to re-shot and released Tamil as well.
+The film was re-shot and released Tamil as well.
 Chaudhary's son Jiiva was cast in a major role in the film.
 A few additional scenes were shot for the Tamil version, Aran.
 The filming was predominantly done in Srinagar and Pollachi.